open/close all folders

 - Tomorrow: When the War Began was based on the first of John Marsden's seven-book Tomorrow series.
 If its failure to make its money back at the Australian/New Zealand box office didn't guarantee the other six books (or the three follow up books focusing on the series' main character) wouldn't be filmed, the pitiful international takings certainly did.

-- Ghost in the Shell was intended as the start of a planned franchise, but due to poor reviews from critics and a disastrous showing at the box office; the film will be unlikely to receive a planned follow-up.
+- Ghost in the Shell was intended as the start of a planned franchise, but due to poor reviews from critics and a disastrous showing at the box office (even if overseas it went better); the film will be unlikely to receive a planned follow-up.
 The film being Overshadowed by Controversy among fans of the source material didn't help matters either.

 - Battleship did well in every market except North America, which sunk its chances of becoming Hasbro's next Transformers-style blockbuster film franchise.